jxjo/Xoptfoil2/docs/worker/worker.md

 | <nobr>-i input_file</nobr>       | mandatory | name of input file which holds the parameters for polar generation  |

-The polar is defined via the input file.
+The polar itself is defined via the input file:

 ```fortran
 &polar_generation                                ! options only for 'Worker'